Mental Health & Well-Being, Personal Development

 by Queen D, November 29, 2017

 I’ve had the pleasure of working with a number of volunteer psychologists over the years, each with their own unique approach to Queendom visitors’ questions.
-Dr. Bob Rich is unique, however.
-When you read his responses to people who are hurt, who have suffered, who are trying to get their lives back on track, you will […]
+Dr. Bob Rich, however, is unique.
+When you read his responses to people who are hurt, who have suffered, who are trying to get their lives back on track, you […]

 Mental Health & Well-Being